-Policy 1.3.4 The City shall continue to implement water conservation measures as follows:
+Policy 1.3.4 Continue to implement water conservation measures as follows:

 - 1. Restrict the hours of landscape irrigation. - 2.
 Require the use of ultra-low volume plumbing fixtures as required by the Florida Building Code. - 3.
 Require the use of rain sensor overrides on all new automatic lawn sprinkler systems. - 4.
 Implement a leak detection program, if required. - 5.
-Continue to implement a water conservation rate structure. - 6.
-Continue to participate in the regional and local water conservation programs.
+Implement a water conservation rate structure. - 6.
+Participate in the regional and local water conservation programs.

-Objective 1.5 Assure that development within the City of Margate utility service areas receives an adequate level of service.
+Objective 1.54 Assure that development within the City of Margate utility service areas receives an adequate level of service.

-Policy 1.5.1 The development review process shall enable the City to assure those areas served by the City's water treatment plant receive adequate potable water services consistent with the level of service standards established.
+Policy 1.54.1 The development review process shall enable the City to assure those areas served by the City's water treatment plant receive adequate potable water services consistent with the level of service standards established.
 This process, which is currently in effect, requires availability of adequate potable water service prior to the issuance of a development permit in accordance with the City of Margate land development regulations.

-Policy 1.5.2 Prior to approving a building permit, the City shall determine whether adequate water supplies to serve the new development will be available no later than the anticipated date of issuance of a certificate of occupancy by the City.
+Policy 1.54.2 Prior to approving a building permit, the City shall determine whether adequate water supplies to serve the new development will be available no later than the anticipated date of issuance of a certificate of occupancy by the City.